5 Remedies for Achilles Heel Tendinitis

 Also Read: The Best Natural Remedies for Inflammation

-Apply pressure on the area around your Achilles heel.
-It’s especially important to do this when you’re
+Apply pressure on the area around your Achilles heel, especially when you go to sleep.

 Make sure to keep your tendon stable.
 It should have better support to avoid any additional tension.

 For this, you only need to use either a compression bandage or socks.
-During the day, it’s important to use appropriate foot wear as advised by your doctor.
+During the day, it’s important to use appropriate, doctor-recommended footwear.

 2. Give it a massage with castor oil

 When you do the massage, start little by little.
 It can be very painful at the beginning.
-Make sure you make your tendon feel relaxed.
-You can give a stronger massage to get an effect that lasts longer.
+As your tendon relaxes, you can increase the pressure

 After giving yourself this massage, be sure to cover the area with a compression sock or bandage.